erani/docs/Java/OCA-Certification/Readme.md

 ```

 ## The `StringBuilder`
-The `StringBuilder` is muttable class which does not create new object when each time it is modified.
+The `StringBuilder` is mutable class which does not create new object when each time it is modified.

 The class has tow main properties:
 * __size__ - which indicate how many characters are added into the builder